mozillazg/pypy/pypy/doc/discussion/rawrefcount.rst

-The idea is that links whose 'p' is not reachable from other PyPy objects *and* whose 'ob->ob_refcnt' is REFCNT_FROM_PYPY or REFCNT_FROM_PYPY_DIRECT are the ones who die.
+The idea is that links whose 'p' is not reachable from other PyPy objects *and* whose 'ob->ob_refcnt' is REFCNT_FROM_PYPY or REFCNT_FROM_PYPY_LIGHT are the ones who die.
 But it is more messy because PyObjects still (usually) need to have a tp_dealloc called, and this cannot occur immediately (and can do random things like accessing other references this object points to, or resurrecting the